 Exam 2 covers the material from the first midterm until this week - Chapters 7 through 11, as described below.
-You don't need to know the material from Chapter 12 that we covered on Wednesday.

 As far as the type of problem, you can expect a mixture similar to the first exam.
 Most will be very similar to homework problems and/or propositions or theorems which we devoted a lot of class time to.
 Somewhere on the exam you might be asked to prove things we haven't done in class.
 Don't freak out and think "I've never seen this!"
 That's the point: to check if you understand the definitions and techniques well enough to apply them in a slightly different setting.
 If you're comfortable with the material from class, you'll be well equipped to figure out anything on the exam.